Connect with others who understand.

 In this article, we’ll cover what scleroderma is and how it’s related to PAH.
 We’ll also go over why you’re more likely to develop PAH if you’re living with scleroderma and how your doctors treat these conditions.
 A pulmonologist (lung specialist) and rheumatologist (joint and muscle specialist) can help.

+This is what happens with scleroderma, a rare autoimmune disease that can affect your skin, joints, muscles, and internal organs.
 Doctors and researchers aren’t quite sure what triggers scleroderma, but they believe it may be a combination of genetics, environment, and hormones.

-There are two main types of scleroderma: localized and systemic.
-Localized scleroderma affects only your skin and the tissues directly beneath.
-Systemic scleroderma (also known as systemic sclerosis) can involve your entire body, including your lungs, heart, digestive system, and kidneys.
+Systemic scleroderma (also known as systemic sclerosis) can involve the entire body, including the lungs, heart, digestive system, and kidneys.

 Limited cutaneous scleroderma tends to develop slowly and is generally milder than the diffuse form.
 The limited form affects the skin covering your face, hands, fingers, lower arms, and lower legs.
 This condition is also referred to by the acronym CREST, which stands for: